As a courtesy to our students, BYU – Idaho provides information and guidance for the certification process in Idaho.

 We do not research or provide other states' rules, regulations and processes.

 Certification – whether in Idaho or any other state – is a POST GRADUATION process.
-It is up to you as the graduate to do your own homework to find out what your chosen state’s particular process for certification is and to determine whether or not you will seek licensure in Idaho or a different state.
+It is up to you as the graduate to do your own homework to discover your chosen state’s particular process for certification and to determine whether or not you will seek licensure in Idaho or a different state.
 Most states have directions for certification on their Department of Education web sites.

-WE DO process verification forms for students who are applying for certification in other states, if they are eligible for certification in the State of Idaho.
+WE DO process verification forms for students who are applying for certification in other states, if they are currently eligible for certification in the State of Idaho.

 - These forms should be sent to Sister Carol Frongner in the Student Teaching Office, along with the following information: